High School Fellowship

 Campaign Strategy & Policy Focus

-• Research local policy issues in Brookline (housing, schools, policing, immigrant protections) for the BRJE newsletter.
+• Research local policy issues in Brookline (housing, schools, policing, and immigrant protections) and help synthesize key developments

 Community Activism Focus

-• Act as a bridge between BRJE and Brookline High School students.
+• Serve as a liaison between BRJE and Brookline High School students to strengthen communication, trust, and ongoing youth engagement.

 Shared Opportunities

-Fellows will work closely with Executive Director Raul Fernandez and BRJE staff, participate in community events and membership meetings, and may occasionally observe board discussions.
-You’ll build relationships with local organizers, activists, and Town Meeting Members; and gain experience you can list on college, scholarship, and job applications.
+Fellows will work closely with Executive Director Raul Fernandez and BRJE staff, participate in community events and member meetings, and may occasionally observe board discussions.
+Fellows will have the opportunity to build relationships with local organizers, activists, and Town Meeting Members; and gain experience to list on college, scholarship, and job applications.